windhaunting/caffe/README.md

        cd caffe/
        ./data/scripts/fetch_models.sh.

-This will download one `RGB.caffemodel` and onr `FLOW5.caffemodel` for each dataset: UCF-Sports, J-HMDB (3 splits) and UCF-101.
+This will download one `RGB.caffemodel` and one `FLOW5.caffemodel` for each dataset: UCF-Sports, J-HMDB (3 splits) and UCF-101.
 These are stored in `data/${dataset_name}`.

 These are the models used to produce our results in [Tables 2 and 3](https://hal.inria.fr/hal-01519812/document).